SE-ML/se-ml.github.io/_best_practices/04-log_production.md

 In order to mitigate these issues, but also enhance traceability, it is recommended to log production prediction together with the model's version and input data.

-If [model and data versioning](/best_practices/02-data_version/) is done properly, the model's version will lead to the training data repository and enable complete reproducibility.
+If <a href="/best_practices/02-data_version/">model and data versioning</a> is done properly, the model's version will lead to the training data repository and enable complete reproducibility.